cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   tick_id: The tick to which the observations relate to.
 -   timestamp: The time when the observation set was made.
 -   observations: A list of observations.
 Indexed into by the `actors_map`.
 Each `bytes` chunk is a serialized protobuf message representing an observation for a specific actor class.
-For a particular trial, the actual message type for the observation space is defined in the `cogment.yaml` file for each actor class in section `actor_classes:observation:space`.
+For a particular trial, the actual message type for the observation space is defined in the spec file for each actor class in section `actor_classes:observation:space`.
 Note that the specific actor represented is defined by the `actors_map`.
 -   actors_map: A list of indexes into the `observations` list above.
 This list of indexes has the same length and order as the list of actors provided in different places in the API (e.g. `actors_in_trial`), for the same trial.

 ### `ActionSet`